Tokyo Mew Mew: Manga

 Written by Reiko Yoshida and illustrated by Mia Ikumi, Tokyo Mew Mew was first serialized in Nakayoshi magazine between September 2000 and February 2003.
 The twenty-nine chapters were then compiled into seven tankōbon volumes by Kodansha.
 The first volume was released on February 1, 2001, with the final volume released April 4, 2003.
 In April 2003, a sequel called Tokyo Mew Mew à la Mode premiered in Nakayoshi.
 Running until February 2004 and written solely by Mia Ikumi, the sequel was published as two volumes.
 In December 2019, an additional spinoff called Tokyo Mew Mew Olé! made by Madoka Seizuki began running in Nakayoshi.
 The spinoff focuses on a new team of male Mew Mews.
-The manga ended in August 2022.
+The manga ended in August 2022, and was compiled into seven volumes.
 A short, 2-chapter manga sequel of the original series made by the original creators titled Tokyo Mew Mew 2020 Re-Turn was published between December 2019 and January 2020.
-It was Ikumi's final manga before her death in March 2022.Tokyo Mew Mew and Tokyo Mew Mew à la Mode are licensed for an English-language release in North America by Tokyopop.
+It was Ikumi's final manga before her death in March 2022.

+Tokyo Mew Mew and Tokyo Mew Mew à la Mode are licensed for an English-language release in North America by Tokyopop.
 The first volume of the main series was released on June 1, 2004, with volumes released subsequently until the seventh volume was published on December 15, 2005.
 The two volumes of Tokyo Mew Mew à la Mode were released on June 7 and September 13, 2005, respectively.
 Unlike the Japanese releases, each Tokyopop chapter is named.
 The main series is licensed for an English language release in Singapore by Chuang Yi.
 Carlsen Comics has licensed the series, through its regional divisions, and released the series in German, Danish and Swedish.
 The series is also licensed for regional language releases in French by Pika Édition, in Polish by Japonica Polonica Fantastica, and in Finnish by Sangatsu Manga.
 Tokyo Mew Mew was one of the first manga series released in Spanish in North America by Public Square Books.
 Kodansha Comics released an omnibus version of the series, featuring a new translation in September 2011.